esphome/esphome-docs/components/udp.rst

 The purpose of this component is to allow ESPHome nodes to directly communicate with each over an IP network without relying on Home Assistant.
-It permits the state of sensors and binary sensors to be broadcasted via UDP packets to other nodes on the same LAN, or to specific IP addresses (which may be in a remote, but reachable, network.)
+It permits the state of sensors and binary sensors to be broadcasted via UDP packets to other nodes on the same LAN, or to specific IP addresses (which may be in remote, but reachable networks).

 Nodes may be *providers* which broadcast sensor data, or *consumers* which receive sensor data from one or more providers.
 A node may be both a provider and a consumer.
 Optional security is provided by one or more of: